To “listen with the ear of your heart” means to listen with a willingness to change.

 They all realize they made a mistake somewhere.

 How well these four people do in life depends in large part on their attitude toward mistakes.
 Barbara was considering calling the parents in to discuss Johnny’s difficulties and to recommend a thorough psycho-educational evaluation.
 Mark was considering hiring the teacher, anyway.
 Barry was about to rip the paper out and start again.
 Jonah?
 Right.
 He didn’t have a problem.
 He was doing research on the world and building his brain.
+To a scientist a wrong answer is as interesting as a right answer.
+Each one provides the same amount of data.

 Life for humans is effort and error.
 No matter how good one gets one still makes mistakes.
 Achievement isn’t getting it right; it’s successive approximation, like the musical concept of vibrato when you are trying to hit a note.
 Paradoxically, all four people get better results when they realize that the name of the game is building a brain.

 The next day Barbara tried something new.
 She asked Johnny to explain his decision making process to her.
 He showed her how he would do 25-16 and came up with 9.
 Even though it seemed circuitous to her, she congratulated him on showing her a new way.
 Johnny then proceeded to do a whole worksheet of double-digit subtraction.
+“Excellent,” said Barbara.
+We are going to call this the Johnny method.”

 Mark once said to me: “I was half-way through my second year as principal, when I finally understood what my job was.
 People aren’t counting on me to be right; they are counting on me to make decisions.
 As soon as I realized that, I had the job knocked: just make decisions.
 If I make a wrong decision, guess what; I make another decision, and then another and another.
 A mistake is simply an opportunity to make another decision.
 The trick is knowing when and how to change your mind.”